icons8/lunacy-docs/docs/editing.md

 For information how to apply fills, borders, shadows and blurs, refer to the <a href="https://docs.icons8.com/styling" target="_blank">Styling</a> section.

-## Transforming shapes in the Inspector
+## Transforming shapes through the Inspector

 The figure below shows the controls in the Inspector that allow you to transform pre-made shapes.